What to do with this activity?

-See how fossils were formed here on the Kids Dinosaur website, or watch this animated video on youtube from Dinosaur Days.
+See how fossils were formed by watching this animated video on youtube from Dinosaur Days.
 If your child is particularly interested, download an Irish online publication "Discovering Ireland’s Rocks and Fossils" by Adam Stuart Smith and Patrick Wyse Jackson by clicking on the yellow activity link below.
 It has 27 pages of information and activities for kids.

 Apparently Ireland is a very fossil rich country.
 See if you can get hold of the "Appletree Pocket Guide to Irish Fossils" by Patrick Gaffikin online or via your local library (which is a free service).